legendu-net/blog/misc/content/2019/03/spacevim-tips/spacevim-tips.markdown

 https://github.com/SpaceVim/SpaceVim/issues/78

 ## Tricks & Traps

+1. SpaceVim might be too slow when editing a large (>50M) text file.
+    One trick helps is to disable plugins when editing large files.
+    For example,
+    if you are using NeoVim,
+    you can use the following command to edit a large file without loading plugins.

+        :::bash
+        nvim --noplugin /path/to/large/text/file

 1. By default SpaceVim enables GUI colors.
     This makes SpaceVim extremely slow in terminals that does not support 24 bits true colors.